Brief History of Corrugated Filters

 Figure 6: Non-esthetic filter example

 However fast development of computer technologies have made possible direct optimization of whole filter structure over specific requirements.
-Direct optimization method has many advantages in comparison with conventional synthesis methods because it gives much flexibility for designers and result the optimal filters comprising the best ratio of parameters.
+Direct optimization method has many advantages in comparison to conventional synthesis methods because it gives much flexibility for designers and result in an optimal filter comprising of the best ratio of parameters.
 It is also very beneficial for a design engineer, because it makes him or her real artist.
 In order to use that power technique the right starting point and optimization constrains must be found.
 Here, in my Design Studio, the technique is applied to common harmonic corrugated filter to demonstrate how simple and efficient it could be.

 Electromagnetic model

 Figure 7: Frequency response of a corrugated filter over WR75 frequency operation range.
-Black line shows frequency data measured by a HP vector network analyzer.
-Red line shows data obtained from HFSS, a FEM based simulator, using twenty passes and discrete sweep.
-Green line shows data simulated by “filter4”, a FORTRAN module based on variational estimations.
+The black line shows frequency data measured by a HP vector network analyzer.
+The red line shows data obtained from HFSS, a FEM based simulator, using twenty passes and discrete sweep.
+The green line shows data simulated by “filter4”, a FORTRAN module based on variational estimations.

 Online Realization